 Telegram Stickers

 All users can create, send and share custom artwork using Telegram's open platform for stickers and emoji.
-Stickers take many forms – from basic images to stunning vector animations.
+The built-in Sticker Editor lets everyday users seamlessly create stickers in the Telegram app with their own photos to share in chats.

 To start building your own custom sets, click below: